 A diet product’s worth depends on whether it actually helps people lose weight.
 Let’s find out if the 24-Day Challenge really works.
-There has been plenty of discussion about this program for weight-loss, so we decided to write a detailed review, focusing closely on the side effects, ingredients, scientific research and customer service quality.
-We also sorted through countless user comments from all over the web.
-At this point we compacted all of the facts and feedback we found to give you the bottom line.
+Our in-depth review focused on the side effects, ingredients, scientific research and customer service quality.
+Furthermore, we sorted through hundreds of user comments from all over the web.
+Then we condensed and refined to give you the info you need.

 First off, the 24-Day Challenge is a “comprehensive supplementation and nutrition program” that is suitable for people of all body types.
 The primary purpose of this challenge is to help you jumpstart your body so you can reach your weight-loss goals.
 This involves six different elements and a daily guide.
 These include Herbal Cleanse, AdvoCare Fiber, OmegaPlex, AdvoCare Spark, meal replacement shakes and MNS 3, C or E.

 AdvoCare was founded back in 1993 and the 24-Day Challenge was released around 2013.
-The official website has some customer testimonials, as well as a helpful FAQ section to assist dieters, but read on…
+Individual supplements and the kit are sold on the official website.
+We found some customer testimonials and some products contain natural ingredients, but read on…

 Having everything planned out for me and knowing that I was getting everything my body needed made it easier to deal with.